LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 ## Annoying Details Glossed Over

-### The parse command is really designed for use with eval
+### The q parse command is really designed for use with eval

+TODO: WHEN DO PEOPLE NEED TO UNDERSTAND THIS?
+WHEN WRITING A SERVANT?
+IF SO, HAVE A SECTION CALLED COMPLEXITIES OF WRITING A SERVANT.
+OR GIVE THEM A COVERING FUNCTION SO THEY DONT NEED T UNDERSTAND THIS.

 The problem is that "parse" mangles arguments which are symbols, lists of symbols, or general lists.
 It "enlists" symbols and lists of symbols, and encodes a general list as an "enlist" command.